-(22) Penalties of Exclusion or Expulsion or Revocation of Award and the grade of WUN shall be recorded on a Student's Academic Record (Transcript).
+(22) No records of any Academic Misconduct complaint or proceedings brought against a Student will be included on the Student's Academic Record (Transcript) or Australian Higher Education Graduation Statement (AHEGS).
+However, penalties of Exclusion or Expulsion or Revocation of Award and the grade of WUN shall be recorded on a Student's Academic Record (Transcript).